 Having been approached by numerous people in the community, business partners Frengiz Surty and Mira Weinfeld recognized a strong demand to meet the needs of individuals and families struggling with Attention-Deficit/Hyperactivity Disorder (ADHD) and executive function challenges.
 Together, they founded Made2Focus Performance.
 Combining expertise in ADHD with a diverse skill-set, the founders passionately set out to increase ADHD awareness and help individuals realize their potential.
 There is no one-size-fits-all approach—each person has unique ADHD challenges and strengths.
-Recognizing individual differences, we partner with clients to embrace change, enhance self-awareness, explore possibilities, discover approaches that work, and achieve success.
+Recognizing individual differences, Mses.
+Surty and Weinfeld partner with clients to embrace change, enhance self-awareness, explore possibilities, discover approaches that work, and achieve success.

 The founders' vision includes matching you with a Made2Focus Point Person (MPP) dedicated to helping you navigate the often overwhelming and sometimes complex treatment arena (i.e., partnering with you to identify combinations of interventions and make choices).
-At another level, your MPP can help you integrate all the pieces, so that the aspects of life most in need of change (e.g., academics, workplace, home, finances, and relationships) are identified and optimized through coaching or other services.
+On another level, your MPP can help you integrate all the pieces, so that the aspects of life most in need of change (e.g., academics, workplace, home, finances, and relationships) are identified and optimized through coaching or other services.

 A Sense of Humor

-Co-founder Ms. Weinfeld remarks, "Humor ignites the ADHD brain.
+The ADHD brain is wired differently.
+Not everyone understands why you do the things you do but having a sense of humor can lighten a situation.
+Co-founder Ms. Weinfeld remarked, "Humor ignites the ADHD brain.
 Having a sense of humor helps us get through the more challenging times, maintain a balanced perspective, and think more creatively."